 For a very long time, the only thing my adoptive parents and I knew about my pre-adoption life, family, and identity came from a paragraph-long agency narrative.
 At the time of my adoption in 1986, my birth record and adoption files were permanently sealed.
 In 1999, my birth state passed a law allowing adult adoptees to access their original birth certificate and state adoption files with minimal restrictions.
 When I turned 24, I figured out how to navigate this harrowing process.
 In 2009, I became part of a very small percentage of U.S. born adopted persons to access these sealed documents.
 What was once top secret information was now "declassified" and a beautiful story of family, connection, and kinship was unlocked for me.
 As Salman Rushdie once said,

 "Those who do not have power over the story that dominates their lives--the power to retell it, rethink it, deconstruct it, joke about it, and change it as times change--truly are powerless because they cannot think new thoughts."This blog is dedicated to thinking new thoughts.

 If you spend just a bit of time immersed in adoption community culture, you'll notice that we're often quick to categorize each other into one of two diametrically opposed sides: "pro-adoption" or "anti-adoption."
-This false dichotomy ignores the deeply personal and complex experiences of all those effected by adoption.
+This false dichotomy ignores the deeply personal and complex experiences of all those impacted by adoption.
 As adoption is a deeply personal life experience, it can be difficult to hear someone come to a different conclusion on adoption than we have.
 Rather than feeling threatened by the widely diverse stories and conclusions of adoptees, we should respect and honor each adopted person's meaning-making of their own experience without coming to hasty conclusions about their lives or parents.
 When we discuss difficult topics we should remember: adoption is an institution; it is not a person.
-We should be able to talk about adoption, how it effects people in both good ways and bad ways, without feeling personally insulted.
+We should be able to talk about adoption, how it impacts people in both good ways and bad ways, without feeling personally insulted.